Gazarte

 Ceiling Height: 3.30m

-Maximum Capacity: 180 individuals
+Maximum Capacity: 180 guests

 <strong>First Floor</strong>